Podcasts & RSS Feeds

 Petit Louis Bistro soon followed, a French restaurant in Baltimore's Roland Park neighborhood.
 In 2001, BIN 604 Wine Sellers was added to the portfolio; an innovative wine shop in downtown Baltimore, that was named Best New Wine Shop in the Country by Food and Wine magazine in 2002.

 In 2004, PAZO opened to great fanfare.
-This magnificent downtown restaurant serves the regional, refined Spanish cuisine in a stunning converted 1880’s machine tool shop.
+This magnificent downtown restaurant serves southern Italian cuisine in a stunning converted 1880's machine tool shop.
 Cinghiale, which means wild boar in Italian, opened in late 2007.
 The restaurant celebrates the richness and style of the modern Italian table.
 In 2009, Bin 201 Wine Sellers opened in Annapolis, Maryland.
 Johnny's opened in the fall of 2012 and serves west coast cuisine, serious coffee, and fine whiskey.
+Petit Louis Bistro on the lake in Columbia opened in late 2013.

 Tony is both a chef and Sommelier, holding a Sommelier Certificate from the Colmar School in France.
 He also has a B.S. in Restaurant and Hotel Management from Widener University in Pennsylvania.